pycardano/pycardo/README.md

 # Python Cardano Blockchain Package

 This Python package provides a convenient interface for interacting with the Cardano blockchain.
-It allows you to perform various tasks.
+It allows you to perform various tasks and a convenient and secure way to create Cardano transactions and off-chain code.
+Previously, developers who wanted to create Cardano applications had to use the Cardano CLI, which is a command-line tool that can be difficult to use and insecure.
+Lucid Cardano provides a high-level API that makes it easy to interact with Cardano data, and it can be run pretty much anywhere.
+This makes it a much more convenient and secure way to develop Cardano applications.

 ## Features